 Ecstasy contains the drug MDMA.
 However, many pills sold as ecstasy only have a small amount of MDMA or none at all.
-Other drugs and ‘fillers’ like household cleaning products are often used instead.
+Other drugs and ‘fillers’ are often used instead.
 This makes it hard to know what reactions to expect after taking ecstasy or how bad the side effects will be.

 Eckies, E, XTC, pills, pingers, bikkies, flippers, molly1